bulderbank/terraform-google-cloud-storage/README.md

   google_project = var.google_project
   google_region  = var.google_region

-  name = "bucket-example"           // Appends environment to the name
+  name = "example-slim"             // Bulder-environment is prefixed to bucket name

   storage_class = "STANDARD"        // Can be omitted, defaults to REGIONAL backup_retention = [604800]       // Can be omitted, number in seconds (7 days in example)